awakesecurity/gRPC-haskell/README.md

 -----------

 This library is a fork of https://github.com/aloiscochard/grpc-haskell that we have extended and released under the same [`LICENSE`](./LICENSE).
-It's not ready for production use and use it with caution.
+Please use with caution in production.

 Installation
 ------------